Life is already busy, messy, and filled with unexpected surprises. So why contribute to the chaos by making health harder than it has to be?

 Related: 56 Household Uses For Baking Soda

-6. Fancy up a water bottle to guzzle more
+6. Transform your water bottle to drink more water

 7. Meal prep your way to healthy lunches